webpack/webpack.js.org/src/content/configuration/dev-server.md

 webpack-dev-server --open
 ```

 If no browser is provided (as shown above), your default browser will be used.
-To specify a different browser, just pass its name:
+To specify a different browser, just pass it's name:

 ```bash
 webpack-dev-server --open 'Google Chrome'